brainstormforce/sureforms-public/README.md

 ## Frequently Asked Questions ##

 ### Do I need coding skills to create forms using SureForms? ###
 No, you don’t need any coding skills to create forms with SureForms!
-SureForms offers a user-friendly interface and a visual block builder, allowing you to create forms by dragging and dropping the gutenberg blocks.
+SureForms offers a user-friendly interface and a visual block builder, allowing you to create forms by dragging and dropping the form fields.
 This means that you can create forms without having to write any code or have any technical expertise.
 Whether you’re a small business owner, a freelancer, or just someone who wants to create beautiful responsive forms, SureForms makes it easy to create forms without any coding skills.
 ### What are the requirements to use the SureForms? ###
 You only need to have the latest version of WordPress on your website, to begin with.
 SureForms is basically a plugin like any other WordPress plugin.
 Therefore, the latest WordPress installation along with a theme is enough to begin with.